10 Fluid Statics & the Hydrostatic Equation

 Hydrostatic Pressure Field

 Remember that pressure is a point quantity and can have a different value from one part to another in the fluid.
-With the concept of pressure having already been discussed, the formal derivation of the hydrostatic variation of pressure in a stagnant fluid can proceed with developing a particular case of this result, called the hydrostatic equation.
+With the concept of pressure already being discussed, the formal derivation of the hydrostatic variation of pressure in a stagnant fluid can proceed with the development of a particular case of this result, called the hydrostatic equation.

 Consider in the differential sense an infinitesimally small volume of fluid in a stagnant flow, i.e., a fluid element of volume , as shown in the figure below.
-As the volume becomes infinitesimally small in the limit then, it shrinks to point B.
+As the volume becomes infinitesimally small in the limit, it shrinks to point B.

 Acting on this small fluid volume are: